 - Unmarried parent with custody of the child

 - A person who solely cares for a child or children;

 - A family member who cares for the children due to the death, abandonment, disappearance or prolonged absence of the parents or a solo parent

 The Expanded Solo Parents Act also considers a Solo Parent someone:

-- Whose spouse is an OFW in a low skilled area and as been away for an unbroken period of at least 1 year
+- Whose spouse is an OFW in a low-skilled area and has been away for an unbroken period of at least 1 year.

-Who has been abandoned by spouse for 6 months
+- Who has been abandoned by a spouse for 6 months.